ehendrix23/tesla_dashcam/README.rst

   Default: False

   Show a map of the event location for the first 3 seconds within the event.
+When merging multiple events an additional map will be created for the start of the movie showing locations of all events within the movie linked with lines.
   Note, if merging multiple events within a movie then a map will be shown at the start of each event within that movie.

 Camera Exclusion